 The notion that mental health is as important as physical health is an increasingly common understanding.
 As mentally ill patients continue to experience stigma, more and more are finding themselves seeking mental and psychiatric health care provided by a PMHNP (Psychiatric-Mental Health Nurse Practitioner).

-While specific information for psychiatric nurse practitioners is not available, the Bureau of Labor Statistics (BLS) in the past years reported the demand for nurse practitioners is bound to increase by 52% by 2029.
+While specific information for psychiatric nurse practitioners is not available, the Bureau of Labor Statistics (BLS) has reported that the demand for nurse practitioners will increase by 52% by 2029.

 ObtainingyourPMHNPdegree

-Having become an RN, you must then complete a psychiatric nursing-focused postgraduate degree.
+After becoming an RN, you must complete a psychiatric nursing-focused postgraduate degree.
 While an MSN in psychiatric nursing practice is the most common route to this, you can choose from several other options.

 Gaining clinical experience

-According to the ANCC certification rules, PMHNP programs should provide a minimum of 500 clinical hours in psychiatric mental health nursing, external – supervised by the faculty.
-Part of attaining a PMHNP certification involves getting clinical experience while working in the field, including clinical training in at least two modalities of psychotherapeutic treatment.
+According to the ANCC certification rules, PMHNP programs should provide at least 500 clinical hours in psychiatric mental health nursing, externally supervised by the faculty.
+Part of attaining a PMHNP certification involves getting clinical experience in the field, including clinical training in at least two psychotherapeutic treatment modalities.

-You can choose what you want to focus on from several specialties such as Freudian psychoanalysis, humanistic therapy, or cognitive therapy, among others.
-Some may decide not to tie themselves on a single approach but instead practice holistic or integrative therapy.
-That involves blending the elements of different methods to tailor treatment.
+You can choose what you want to focus on from several specialties, such as Freudian psychoanalysis, humanistic therapy, or cognitive therapy.
+Some may decide not to adhere to a single approach but instead practice holistic or integrative therapy, which involves blending the elements of different methods to tailor treatment.

 Becoming a board-certified PNP (Psychiatric Nurse Practitioner)